masterivanic/Dev-and-it-ressource/Readme.md

 - [Awesome OS](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff
 - [Awesome DBT](https://github.com/Hiflylabs/awesome-dbt) - Accurate list of dbt ressource
 - [Awesome jupyter](https://github.com/markusschanta/awesome-jupyter) - A curated list of awesome Jupyter projects, libraries and resources
+- [Awesome falsehood](https://github.com/kdeldycke/awesome-falsehood) - A curated Awesome list of falsehoods programmers believe in.
+A falsehood is an idea that you initially believed was true, but in reality, it is proven to be false.
 - [Awesome DDD](https://github.com/heynickc/awesome-ddd)) - A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event Storming resources